top of page

 Search

-You have a sink; this sink signifies how much histamine your body can hold.
-Everyone's sink is a bit different in size.
+Everyone has a sink.
+This sink signifies how much histamine your body can hold.
+Everyone's sink is different in size.

-Histamine coming in is the water coming in to the basin.
-Check to see how your tap is working – is it leaking?
-A slow leak, or a fast leak?
+Histamine coming in is the water coming in to the basin via the tap.
+How is your tap – is it leaking?
+Is it a slow leak, or a fast leak?
 Is it on full blast?
 Can you even turn off the tap?

 Now let's look at the drain at the bottom of your sink.
 Is it working properly, is it open?
 Is it plugged?
 Or is it slow to drain?